-Stock futures churn higher as Dems reach deal on $3.5T spending plan
+Stocks churn higher as Fed's Powell says rates will remain low

 Bank of America Corp. revenue falls short of estimates

-U.S. stock futures were searching for direction Wednesday morning as traders digest details of the Democrats' $3.5 trillion spending plan and sift through a busy morning of earnings and economic data.
+U.S. equity markets gained Wednesday morning after Federal Reserve Chairman Jerome Powell said the central bank expects to keep rates low for the foreseeable future and traders digested details of the Democrats' $3.5 trillion spending plan while sifting through a busy morning of earnings and economic data.

+The producer price index report out Wednesday showed prices rose 1% in June and 7.3% year over year, the most since recordkeeping began in November 2010.

+Following the report, the 10-year yield was lower by 4 basis points at 1.38%.

-Senate Democrats reached a $3.5 trillion "human infrastructure" deal that would provide funding to expand Medicare, address climate change, child care and education.
+This as Senate Democrats reached a $3.5 trillion "human infrastructure" deal that would provide funding to expand Medicare, address climate change, child care and education.
 The Democrats, who plan to raise taxes on large businesses and individuals, will attempt to pass the package through the reconciliation process, allowing them to avoid a Republican filibuster.

 "You add that to that the $600 billion in a bipartisan plan and you get to $4.1 trillion, which is very, very close to what President Biden has asked us for," said Senate Majority Leader Chuck Schumer of New York.